TSP-Bot: Robotic TSP Pen Art using High-DoF Manipulators

 TSP art was first presented in \cite{kaplan2005tsp}.
 It is an art form that reproduces an image's tonal quality with a single, continuous path by formulating the problem as a Traveling Salesman Problem (TSP).
 TSP art can be obtained by first placing some dots on the image and second connecting the dots with piecewise-continuous line segments.
 The stippling technique, to effectively reproduce the image's shading with the density of the points, has been explored by much research. \cite{deussen2000floating} used Lloyd's Voronoi-based optimization algorithm \cite{lloyd1982least} to create point patterns that look similar to human stipple artworks. \cite{secord2002weighted} enhanced the method to recreate faithful local stipple variations by adding weights to the centroid of the Voronoi region with regard to the density of the image.
-Most recently, \cite{Deussen:2017:WLS:3130800.3130819} combined the Linde-Buzo-Gray (LBG) algorithm~\cite{linde1980algorithm} with weighted Voronoi stippling~\cite{secord2002weighted}.
-The Linde-Buzo-Gray algorithm dynamically splits Voronoi cells until the desired number of a representative vector is obtained.
-The authors reformulated the algorithm to split and merge Voronoi cells based on their size, gray-scale level, or variance of an underlying input image.
+Most recently, \cite{Deussen:2017:WLS:3130800.3130819} combined the Linde-Buzo-Gray (LBG) algorithm~\cite{linde1980algorithm} with weighted Voronoi stippling~\cite{secord2002weighted}, dynamically splitting cells until achieving the desired number of representative vectors, and reformulated it to split and merge cells based on size, grayscale level, or image variance.

 Once the stipples are placed, finding the shortest possible path that visits every stipple exactly once is equivalent to solving a TSP.
 Much research has been carried out to efficiently solve TSP, known as NP-Hard.
 Concorde \cite{campbell2007traveling} is an optimization solver widely regarded as the fastest TSP solver for large instances \cite{mulder2003million}.
 The resulting single line that resembles the original image's tone is considered an art form called TSP art.
 We observe that such complex and continuous paths are suitable for robotic drawing systems to reproduce them on a physical surface with its capability of sophisticated maneuverability.